is having to choose between

 The young queen’s face wilted, wordlessly pleading for no more

 visitors.
-Kahm Derian acted on her
+Kahm Derian acted on her unspoken request.

 “That’s it.
 Everyone out.”

 “I mean all of you!” he asserted loudly.
 “Everyone leave—now!
-Give her some privacy and a little time to
+Give her

 Reluctantly, they emptied the room, voicing a few kind words on the way

 out.
-Leisha met Marguay and Jerin coming
+Leisha met Marguay and Jerin coming off the elevator—two of Derian’s

-off the elevator—two of Derian’s finest officers.
-She explained that the captain had put an end
+finest officers.
+She explained that the captain had put an end to visiting

-their duties, including Ian who took position out in the corridor, back on the
+hours.
+The crew returned to their duties, including Ian who took position out

-job as protector.
+in the corridor, back on the job as protector.

 The captain, now alone with his wide-awake queen, found a seat on the